DeadlyKitten/SlapCity-CustomSFX/README.md

 # Slap City Custom SFX

 This mod allows you to override virtually every sound effect in Slap City.
 Replacement can be done per character, or globally across characters who share sounds.
-Replacing a sound is as simple as obtaining an audio file (in ogg vorbis format), naming it after the sound you want to replace, and placing it in the correct folder!
+Replacing a sound is as simple as obtaining an audio file (in ogg vorbis or WAV format), naming it after the sound you want to replace, and placing it in the correct folder!

 ## Installation